 On our European road trip route we covered a large part of East, Central and East Europe.
 From (old) cities to National Parks it’s all on the route.
 We covered the following countries on our road trip: Germany, Austria, Slovenia, Croatia, Bosnia, Italy, Switzerland, France, Luxembourg, Belgium and the Netherlands.

 Day 1 till 5: Hamburg

 We drove from Utrecht to Norderstedt and stayed with family.
 Norderstedt is just above Hamburg.
 Hamburg is a beautiful green city.
 Arrive at Hamburg Airport to start your road trip.
 Visit Speicherstadt, Miniaturwelt, take a boat tour at the harbor, there’s plenty of fun things to do.
 We had fun with our niece and nephew, and didn’t play tourist these days.
-Hamburg is one of the Best Cities in Europe to Visit, and it’s not the last one on that list that we’re visiting on this road trip.
+Hamburg is one of the Best Cities in Europe to Visit, and one of the best cities to visit in Germany, and it’s not the last one on that list that we’re visiting on this road trip.